wp-plugins/nextgen-facebook/readme.txt

 = Great Support =

 **NGFB Open Graph+ is actively being developed and supported**.
-You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.surniaulula.com/support/home).
+You can review the [FAQ](http://faq.ngfb.surniaulula.com//) and [Notes](http://notes.ngfb.surniaulula.com/) pages for additional setup information.
+If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.ngfb.surniaulula.com/).

 = Pro Version =